eborrallo/app-services-ts/README.md

 ## What services we have here?

 - **Auth Service**: This service is responsible to manage the users and the authentication process it can manage FIREBASE auth and also Web3 signature auth
-- **Notifier Service**: This service is responsible to manage the notifications to the users or other service that want to notifiy something, it can send emails, sms, push notifications, etc. It is listening with a rabbitMq queue
+- **Notifier Service**: This service is responsible to manage the notifications to the users or other service that want to notify something, it can send emails, sms, push notifications, etc. It is listening with a rabbitMq queue
 - **Printer Service**: This service is responsible to print documents on PDF , editing the template you can print what ever you want .
 It is listening with a rabbitMq queue and also has one endpoint to test it.
 - **Storage Service**: This service is responsible to store files in a cloud storage, it can store files in all the providers compatible with S3.
 It is listening with a rabbitMq queue and also has one endpoint to test it.
 ***